-Sometimes it can be difficult to make sure your creatives are displaying properly on cell phones and often times there are many different versions of cell phones an operating systems.
+Sometimes it can be challenging to make sure your creatives are displaying correctly on cell phones, and often, there are many different versions of cell phone operating systems.

 Native Ad Traffic

-These are advertisements that intend to blend in with the content on a website, a.k.a native ads.
+These advertisements blend in with the content on a website, a.k.a native ads.

-Entire businesses have been built based on higher authority websites that get a lot of traffic and the business model is to sell advertising, native advertising.
+Entire businesses have been built based on higher authority websites that get a lot of traffic, and the business model is to sell advertising which is Native advertising.

-Some affiliates are bypassing traffic networks and going right to the websites to buy the native ad real estate directly.
+Some affiliates are bypassing traffic networks and go directly to the websites to buy the native ad real estate.

 Some of the popular native ad networks we've worked with are:

-One word of caution is native ad networks are becoming more strict about what they let you run on their placements.
+One word of caution is native ad networks are becoming stricter about what they allow on their placements.

 Testing add variables for Native ads: